Economic Liberties’ Experts Testify in Support of Minnesota Antimonopoly Lesiglation

 March 10, 2022 — In a new letter, nine organizations, including the American Economic Liberties Project, Demand Progress, and Public Citizen, called on Secretary of Transportation Pete Buttigieg and U.S. Assistant Attorney General Jonathan Kanter to block the proposed merger of Spirit Airlines and Frontier Airlines.

 Google’s Acquisition of Mandiant Will Only Serve to Choke Off Necessary Cybersecurity Innovation

-October 8, 2020 - The American Economic Liberties Project released the following statement in response to reports that Morgan Stanley intends to buy fund manager Eaton Vance.
+March 8, 2022 — The American Economic Liberties Project released a statement in response to news that Google plans to acquire cybersecurity firm Mandiant for $5.4 billion.